jarekbird/agents/Software Developer.md

 - [ ] Code follows project style guidelines
 - [ ] All tests pass
 - [ ] No linting errors
-- [ ] No console.log/debug statements left in code
+- [ ] No debug statements left in code (console.log, print statements, debugger, etc.)
 - [ ] Documentation is updated if needed
 - [ ] No sensitive data is committed
 - [ ] Error handling is appropriate